-keys – This parameter is an array of strings, each representing a particular remotecontrol key or type of key the Broadcaster Application would like the Receiver to relinquish.
+keys – This parameter is an array of strings, each representing a particular remote-control key or type of key the Broadcaster Application would like the Receiver to relinquish.
+If the keys parameter is not provided, then all keys requested for forwarding shall be relinquished.

 "Numeric" – Indicates the numeric keys 0-9.